availo/wowza-vhost-loadbalancer/README.md

 ## Installing and configuring the module

 #### Add the .jar-file to all servers (required on both the Listener and the Senders):
-Copy lib/availo-vhost-loadbalancer-3.1.2.jar or lib/availo-vhost-loadbalancer-3.5.0.jar
-to the [install-dir]/lib/ folder of your Wowza Media Server, depending on your version.
+Copy lib/availo-vhost-loadbalancer-3.jar to the [install-dir]/lib/ folder of Wowza.

 ### Configuring the LoadBalancerListener